gkarwchan/gulp-msbuild-dotnetcore-boilerplate/README.md

 # gulp-msbuild-dotnetcore-boilerplate
-A boilerplate for using Gulp 4.0 with MSBuild and .NET core
+A boilerplate for using Gulp 4.0 with MSBuild and .NET core.